Abimael Guzmn, Leader of the Guerrilla Group That Terrorized Peru, Dies at 86 | ExBulletin

 Like many of his generation in Latin America, Mr. Guzmn was thrilled with Fidel Castro’s revolutionary victory in Cuba in 1959.
 However, later, however, he came to despise Castro, the Soviet Union, and even the moderate factions in China.

 Mr. Guzmn visited China several times.
-He came up with the vision of a Peruvian without money, banking, industry or foreign trade, where everyone would be a small landowner and live off the exchange.
+He came up with the vision of a Peruvian without money, banking, industry or foreign trade, where everyone would be landowners and live off the exchange.

 Peru’s two main communist parties expelled him, but he established a committed society of students and professors.